 The NCEF Early Childhood Development Center is the sister facility to the NCEF Pediatric Dental Center and lies adjacent to the clinic on the Florida Southwestern State College Campus in East Naples.
 The facility currently hosts 108 children from birth through five years old.
 The Child Care Center is managed by the Collier County Child Care Resources, a non-profit child care training and provider agency that has been serving families in the Collier area for forty-one years.
-Its staff is charged with providing early learning care for the children, establishing a teachers resource center, and providing continuing education classes for local daycare providers.
+Its staff is charged with providing early learning care for the children, establishing a teachers resource center, and providing high quality, research based staff development for child care providers.

 NCEF, architects, and child care professionals designed this facility to serve children from lower income homes while also providing a classroom setting for future educators and a demonstration site where existing and potential providers of early child care and education can experience a Reggio Emilia-inspired program.
 Reggio Emilia is recognized worldwide for its innovative approach to education.
 The Reggio Emilia philosophy is based upon the following set of principles: